yuzheng19970411/1/README2.md

  conv1 = tf.nn.avg_pool(conv1, ksize=[1, 2, 2, 1], strides=[1, 2, 2, 1], padding='VALID')
 ` The result becomes 0.988.`

 To sum up, the accuracy has not changed much.
+I think there may be other ways to improve accuracy.